georgeefesop/pmuprofitsystem/docs/docs.md

 #### Database Environment Configuration

+### Shared Database Architecture

-**Important Note**: The PMU Profit System uses a shared database architecture where both the local development environment and the production environment connect to the same Supabase database instance.
+The PMU Profit System uses a shared database architecture where both the local development environment and the production environment connect to the same Supabase database.
+This means that any changes made to the database schema or data in the local environment will affect the production environment as well.

+### Environment-Specific User Accounts

+To prevent confusion and authentication issues, user accounts are environment-specific.
 This means:

-- The local development server connects to the production Supabase database
-- Any database changes made locally will affect the production database
-- User accounts created in either environment are accessible in both environments
-- The only difference is the application server (Next.js running locally vs. on Vercel)

-This architecture offers several advantages:
-- Real data for testing without needing to sync or migrate
-- Simplified configuration (one set of database credentials)
-- Ability to test with real user accounts

-However, it also requires careful handling:
-- Schema changes should be made with caution as they immediately affect production
-- Testing features that modify data should be done with test accounts only
-- Database migrations run against the production database
+1. **User Creation**: When a user is created, the system records which environment (local or production) the account was created in.
+2. **Login Restrictions**: Users can only log in from the same environment where their account was created.
+3. **Error Handling**: If a user tries to log in from a different environment, they will see a friendly error message explaining the situation.

+This approach ensures that:
+- Development testing doesn't interfere with production users
+- There's no confusion about which environment a user should use
+- Authentication tokens remain valid for the environment they were created in

+### Best Practices

 When working with this setup:

-1. Use test accounts for development and testing
+1. **Create test accounts** specifically for local development
-2. Be cautious when modifying database schema
-3. Document all changes thoroughly
-4. Consider using database transactions for complex operations
-5. Verify changes in both environments
+2. **Don't try to use production accounts** in the local environment
+3. **Document which accounts** are used for which environment

 ### Testing